Zefk/Fairyolica-World/README.md

 # Fairyolica-World v1.0 Outside/Exterior
 This will be a Light world like tileset I am putting together for the Solarus Engine.
 The outside world is coming close to completion.

+**License:**
-It is quite large and it is free under CC-BY-SA 3.0
+The Fairyolica World is free under CC-BY-SA 3.0

+Please share back edits or fork this, so I can add your contributions.

 #Status: Packaging process beginning 5-28-16 for v1.0